k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 ## Create the TDM PostgreSQL DB (in case of new installation)

-- TDM 7.6 added a creation of the TDM PostgreSQL DB by the TDM LU's deploy flow:
+- TDM 7.6 added a creation of the TDM DB objects by the TDM LU's deploy flow:

    - Creates the TDM DB tables, sequences, views and functions.